situmtech/react-native/example/README.md

 ### Step 2: Set your credentials <a name="config"/>

 For this step you must create a situm account, so [setup your account](../README.md#setup-your-account) before continuing.
-After creating your situm account, you can set your credentials on the properties of [`src/situm.tsx`](./src/situm.tsx), like so:
+After creating your situm account, you must set your credentials on the properties of `src/situm.tsx`, like so:

 ```js
 export const SITUM_EMAIL = "";